 Do everything from the command-line!
 Develop from another computer if you are so soft that you want graphics!

-Yes, I can boot without graphics in Ubuntu so the GPU is only for compute, but TBH I am not this hardcore.
-I like graphics terminals for interacting with my code and my graphs and so on.
+Yes, I could boot without graphics in Ubuntu so the GPU is only for compute, but TBH I am not this hardcore.
+I like graphic terminals for interacting with my code and my graphs and so on.
 In practice were I to actually do this I woudl run another computer with a graphical terminal.

 It was complex and fragile to set up for Ubuntu before approximately 17.10, so much so that I recommend switching to 18.04 or later.
 Instructions for earlier versions have been deleted.